FosterCommerce/dot-all-2022/README.md

 If you have used the example .env file then you will already be hooked up to our test Stripe and Paypal accounts.
 Feel free to change the keys to use your own test accounts.
 ## Checking out with Stripe
 We have hooked the site up to a Stripe Test account.
+Use the following card details to check out.
-Stripe test card: 4242424242424242
+- Stripe test card: 4242424242424242
-Expiry: any future date
+- Expiry: any future date
-CVV: 123
+- CVV: 123

 ## Checking out with Paypal
 We have hooked the site up to our Paypal Sandbox account so to checkout using Paypal you will need to use the following credentials
-Email: sb-rqy43z21028865@personal.example.com
+- Email: sb-rqy43z21028865@personal.example.com
-Password: fcdotall
+- Password: fcdotall

-Paypal test card number: 4111111111111111
+- Paypal test card number: 4111111111111111
-Expiry: any future date
+- Expiry: any future date
-CVV: 123
+- CVV: 123